TRIQS/triqs_0.x/doc/user_manual/green/full.rst

 .. _fullgreencopypolicy:

 The Green's function is to be thought like a dict, hence accessing the block returns references.
-When constructing the Green's function GF, the parameter `Copy` tells whether a copy of the block must be made before putting them in the Green function or not.
+When constructing the Green's function BlockGf, the parameter `Copy` tells whether a copy of the block must be made before putting them in the Green function or not.